Skip to main content

 Why it matters: A stolen password lets an attacker impersonate a charger.
 A stolen certificate is useless without the corresponding private key, which is stored in the charger's secure element.

-Security Profile 3: Signed Firmware Updates
+Security Profile 3: Signed firmware updates

 Builds on Profile 2 by adding cryptographic verification of firmware packages before installation.